ReeBoland/ReeBoland/README.md

 ### Hi there 👋

+#### I'm Rhiannon, and I’m currently working through a Hyperion Dev Bootcamp in Data Science, gaining experience with machine learning, NPLs, Python, and data visualisation.

+#### I currently work as an analyst and am developing my data cleansing and visualisation skills.

+#### I have a BA in Politics and an MA in Humanitarianism and Conflict Response and my long-term goal is to work for an NGO in a researcher capacity.

 <!--
 **ReeBoland/ReeBoland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.